Arab identity

-Arab identity (الهوية العربية) is the objective or subjective state of perceiving oneself as an Arab and as relating to being Arab.
+Arab identity (الهوية العربية) is the objective or subjective conception of perceiving somebody as an Arab and as relating to having Arab ancestry.
 Like other cultural identities, it relies on a common culture, a traditional lineage, the common land in history, shared experiences including underlying conflicts and confrontations.
-These commonalities are regional and in historical contexts, tribal.
-Arab identity is defined independently of religious identity, and pre-dates the spread of Islam and before spread of Judaism and Christianity, with historically attested Arab Muslim tribes and Arab Christian tribes and Arab Jewish tribes.
+These commonalities are regional and in historical contexts often tribal.

+Arab identity is defined independently of religious identity, and pre-dates the spread of Islam and the earlier spread of Judaism and Christianity, with historically attested Arab Muslim tribes, Arab Christian tribes and Arab Jewish tribes.
 Arabs are a diverse group in terms of religious affiliations and practices.
-Most Arabs are Muslim, with a minority adhering to other faiths, largely Christianity, but also Druze and Baháʼí.
+Most Arabs are Muslims, with a minority adhering to other faiths, largely Christianity, but also Druze and Baháʼí.

 Arab identity can also be seen through a lens of national, regional or local identity.
-Throughout Arab history, there have been three major national trends in the Arab world.
-Pan-Arabism rejects the individual Arab states' existing sovereignty as artificial creations and calls for full Arab unity.
+Throughout Arab history, there have been several major national trends in the Arab world.
+Pan-Arabism, for example, rejects the individual Arab states' existing sovereignty as artificial creations and calls for full Arab unity.

-History

-Paternal descent has traditionally been considered the main source of affiliation in the Arab world when it comes to membership into an ethnic group or clan.

-Near East in 565, showing the Ghassanids, Lakhmids, Kindah and Hejaz.

-The Arabs are first mentioned in the mid-ninth century BCE as a people living in eastern and southern Syria, and the north of the Arabian Peninsula.
+Origins and history